mranenko/vue-hello2/readme.md

 4. **Add scripts**

-In `package.json` add the following scripts:
+In `package.json` add the following scripts for development:

 ```
 "scripts": {